What's on this list and what isn't

 The hallmarks of horror—arousing terror, repulsion or other psychological disturbance—are found to some degree in all literature.
 But a work falls into the horror genre when these fearsome features are central to it.

-This list comprises the greatest creative works of horror literature of all times, places and cultures.
+This list comprises the greatest creative works in the horror genre of all times, places and cultures.

 • novels (The Picture of Dorian Gray)